mohdadilvp2/mohdadilvp2/README.md

 ## Hello, I'm Adil 👋

 I'm a software engineer based in Kochi, India.
-I was born and raised in India, where I learned how to code in high school.
+I was born and raised in India.
 A dynamic professional with 9 years of industry experience both Frontend and Backend Development.
 Skilled in React JS, JavaScript, Php, Laravel, PhalconPhp, CSS and HTML